As the Father Sent Me, So I Send You

 For those of us who attended the many moving services of Holy Week and Pascha, we just passed through what I would call the most beautiful week of the entire year!
-For those who experienced this week in its fullness and beauty, did you tell others about your experience – did you share with them what it meant to travel through the passion, death, and victorious resurrection of our Lord Jesus Christ?!?
-Did you share with anyone the Good News that “Christ is Risen!”
-And explain how our Risen Lord makes a difference in your own life?
+For those who experienced this week in its fullness and beauty, did you tell another about it – sharing with them what it meant to travel through the passion, and victorious resurrection of our Lord Jesus Christ?!?

-As the Father has sent me, Jesus, into the world, so now I send you, my followers, into the world!
-Jesus is telling His disciples that just as the Father sent Christ to live among us, eating and drinking and entering into our homes, encountering others wherever they were, and bringing them the Good News of the Kingdom of God, in like manner, Jesus is now commanding His followers, He’s telling US, to go out into the world and do likewise!
+As the Father has sent me, so I send you!
+Jesus is telling His disciples that just as the Father sent Christ to live among us, eating and drinking and entering into our homes, encountering others wherever they were, and bringing them the good news of the Kingdom of God, in like manner, Jesus was now sending His disciples to go forth and encounter the other!

-Thus, when our Risen Lord said to His followers, “As the Father has sent me, so I send you!” we should hear these words challenging us to go forth.
-We should ask ourselves, “Am I going out as Jesus went out?
-Am I trying to enter into a friendly relationship with my co-worker who is an atheist, my neighbor who is non-religious, my doctor who is Hindu, or my child’s classmate who comes from another country?”
-And am I sharing with them Christ’s Good News by the way I act, the way I speak, the attitude I carry, and the joy that I radiate?
+When He says to His disciples, “As the Father has sent me, so I send you!” we should all pause and ask ourselves, “Am I trying to go out as Jesus went out?
+Am I trying to enter into a friendly relationship with my co-worker who claims to be an atheist, or my neighbor who is of a different color and religion, or my doctor who is a Hindu, or my child’s classmate, who comes from another country?

-Once a parishioner said to me, “I wish I could convince my friend to come to church and talk with you.
-He doesn’t believe in God, but whenever I invite him to come and talk with you, he’s not interested?”
-So I said, “It’s ok if he doesn’t come to church.
-YOU BRING the CHURCH to HIM!
-YOU be God’s presence!
-Show this person God’s love through YOUR friendship and actions and words!
-YOU tell them about the Good News of Jesus Christ in a simple yet clear way with YOUR own words!”
+I heard a priest share a story how a student once came to him and said, “I wish I could convince my friend to come to church and talk with you.
+He doesn’t believe in God, but whenever I invite him to come and talk with you, he won’t agree.
+How can I get him to come to Church?”
+The priest surprised the young man by saying, “It’s ok if he doesn’t come to church.
+You bring the church to him!
+You be the church!
+Show him God’s love through your friendship and actions!
+Tell him about the good news of Jesus Christ in a simple yet clear way with your own words.”

-As Mother Teresa once counseled her Missionaries of Charity, “Just go and offer God’s love to someone else.
-Smile at them.
-Treat them with kindness.
+Mother Teresa once counseled her Missionaries of Charity by saying, “Just go and offer God’s love to someone else.
+Smile at someone.
 Show them the joy that God has given you in your life.
 Don’t let anyone ever come to you without leaving better and happier.”
-This is an easy way we can share the good news of our Lord with others.
+This is one way we can share the good news of our Lord with others.
 As the Father has sent Christ, so now He sends us!
 Go!

 Christos Anesti!
 Christ is Risen!
 Krishti u Ngjall!